hungngocphat01/sifas-on-pc/readme.md

 * **In Android-x86, install LLAS normally from Qooapp.
 If you cannot do so, do all of below steps.**

 * ***If you can install LLAS normally from Qooapp, you can skip steps from 4 to 7.
-But it is highly recommended that you should read them as well to acknowledge which files we will process.***
+But it is highly recommended that you should read them as well to acknowledge which files we will work on.***

 1. Copy the remaining APK in the previous step to the directory where you extracted your LLAS bundle at the beginning.